Ayxux/Attention-Is-All-You-Need/README.md

 # Attention Mechanism on OPUS Dataset

 This repository implements the **core Attention mechanism**, the foundation behind all modern Transformer-based models like BERT, GPT, and llama.
-It is trained on a small subset of the **OPUS Books parallel corpus** and it is recommended to try to train your model on any open datasets and then **visualize the attention weights**, making the model both more interpretable and easier to understand.
+It is trained on a small subset of the **OPUS Books corpus** and it is recommended to try to train your model on any open datasets and then **visualize the attention weights**, making the model both more interpretable and easier to understand.

 ---

 ## Why This Project?

-After studying the paper ["Attention is All You Need"](https://arxiv.org/abs/1706.03762), I wanted to truly understand how  how attention works **in real time**.
-Instead of relying on libraries or prebuilt models, I took inspiration from Umar Jamil's videos and built a functional attention module for my own understanding.
+I had studied the foundational paper ["Attention is All You Need"](https://arxiv.org/abs/1706.03762) plenty of times but all in theory, but I wanted to truly understand how the transformer architecture works **in real time**.
+Instead of relying on libraries or prebuilt models I took inspiration from Umar Jamil's videos and built a functional attention module for my own understanding. ( Still trying to get better at it each day **:)** )

 This project was built to:
 - Gain deep intuition about the mechanics of attention